AlicanTanacan/Ubiqum-Wifi-Indoor-Localization/README.txt

 Hello,
 In this project we are given a data set, which more information is given below, and asked to locate users with indoor wifi fingerprints.
 When my work is examined, my steps of realizations can be observed.
-Hope you enjoy!
+You have to download the data from UJI repository.
+Later the code should work smoothly without any error.

 ----------- DATA SET INFORMATION -----------